Today we’re talking about SEO friendly web design

 Crawlability is essentially how well a search engine can find all the pages on your website.
 It’s also the engine’s ability to properly document what the pages are all about.

-One of the biggest problems that sites face in this regard is the use of graphic images as navigation and (worse yet) informational content as graphic images on the page.
+One of the biggest problems that many websites face in this regard is the use of graphic images as navigation and, worse yet, informational content as graphic images on the page.
 Yes, back in the day I too was guilty of this massive SEO blunder.
-If you have any interest in ranking well in the search engines you have to be polite and guide the search engines and give them easy access to all of your content.
+But if you have any interest in ranking well in the search engines you have to do away with this practice and guide the search engines with descriptive text and links that help them to understand what your content is about, and where it all is on your site.

-Think of search engine spiders as young children that need strong guidance or a rich snob that’s crazy busy who let’s the door slam in your face after a meeting.
-Search engines are not going to stop and ask questions.
+And to close out this tip… here’s a couple metaphors… Think of search engine spiders as young children that need strong guidance, or a busy snob that let’s the door slam in your face after a meeting.
+Search engines are busy, distracted and on a mission… they’re not going to stop and ask questions.
 They take what you give them and they move on.
+So make it easy for them by doing everything you can to make it easy to crawl and understand your website.

-Cross linking or deep linking will help you direct search engines to content that might not be linked from your homepage as a top level category.
+Cross linking or deep linking or internal linking is another way that you can help websites crawl and understand what’s important on your website.
+You will also help to direct search engines to content that might not be linked from your homepage or navigation as a top level category.

-An example of this is the article you’re reading.
-It might be featured on the homepage but eventually it will be mixed among all the other articles on this site so it will help if you can link to it and reference it from other articles.
-You can simply write your content as you usually would and include inline links to the article.
+A great example of this is a blog article.
+Articles might be featured on the homepage temporarily, but eventually they will be mixed among all the other articles on your site.
+So it will help if you can link to them, and reference them from other related content on the website.
+You can simply write your content as you usually would and include inline links to the related article when that topic or keyword is mentioned.